Jaslyn1191/hellohackers/README.md

 **3. Firebase Cloud Functions**
 Used to handle secure backend logic, API calls to Gemini AI, and pharmacist notification workflows.

+**4. Flutter**
+Used to develop the cross-platform mobile application interface.
+Flutter enables smooth UI rendering and seamless communication with the backend services.

 ### Other Supporting Tools / Libraries
 **1. Node.js**
 Used for backend development and server-side logic.